yhagio/tutorialedge.net/content/golang/golang-orm-tutorial.md

 Once we have defined our `User` model we can then go about exposing an API endpoint that could save new users to our `sqlite3` database.

-> If you want to know how you can develop your own Go based REST API, check out my other Go Tutorial: [Building a RESTful API in Go](/golang/creating-restful-api-with-golang/)
+> **Note -** If you want to know how you can develop your own Go based REST API, check out my other Go Tutorial: [Building a RESTful API in Go](/golang/creating-restful-api-with-golang/)

 # Our API